-TDP (short for thermal design power, or thermal design point) is a measurement of how much heat is generated by electronic hardware, such as a CPU.
-For example, a CPU cooler rated for 65 W TDP can dissipate the heat generated by 65 W (watts) of electricity.
-TDP rating indicates how much power is required by an individual component of a computer.
+TDP (short for thermal design power or thermal design point) measures how much heat is generated by electronic hardware, such as a CPU.
+For example, a CPU cooler rated for 65 W TDP can dissipate the heat generated by 65 watts of electricity.
+TDP rating indicates how much power is required by an individual computer component.

 What does TDP indicate?

-Within the same generation of processors, those of a higher frequency generally use more power, and have a higher TDP.
-Other factors affect how much power is used by a CPU, including its number of cores and the size of its onboard memory cache.
+In the same generation of processors, those of a higher frequency generally use more power and have a higher TDP.
+Other factors affect how much power a CPU uses, including its number of cores and the size of its onboard memory cache.

 However, TDP does not necessarily correlate to performance.
 Dennard scaling dictates that as circuitry becomes smaller, it becomes more efficient, consuming less power while achieving greater performance.
 For this reason, processors fabricated with a smaller process node (and therefore smaller transistors) may be more powerful than those with a higher TDP.